 Yes.
 If you’re happy with your current phone, there’s no need to purchase a new handset.
 Look for a SIM-only deal rather than a contract that includes the cost of a new phone.
 With a SIM-only plan, you only need to pay for the minutes and data each month.
 This usually works out to be far less than a comparable plan that also includes the cost of a new handset.

 No. The cost of your mobile phone contract will depend on a variety of factors, including the inclusive data and minutes.
-Cheaper deals quite often give you the same handsets as more expensive deals.
+Cheaper mobile deals quite often give you the same handsets as more expensive deals.
 The difference in price boils down to what else is included in the plan.
 More expensive plans will have higher (or unlimited) data, minutes, and phone calls.
 It is likely that if you want both a cheap contract and a premium phone then there will be a hefty upfront fee attached.

 There’s good network coverage available throughout the UK in general, but not all locations will be covered by every single network.
 If you live in a rural area, your options will depend on the distance to a mobile phone transmitter tower.
 To find out what’s available, you can use Ofcom’s postcode checker or contact each network directly.